t0mmyt/seisglitch/Docs/source/timer.rst

  | UTC: 2019-05-23T02:23:16
  | LMST: 173M02:58:53 (where 173 is Sol 173 with respect to the InSight landing)

 In the ``config.yml`` you have two options.
-If you want to convert many times you can pass a text file, or if you want to convert one time only you can simply pass it with the result immediately printed.
-You can also access the time conversion tool from within the Python interpreter:
+If you want to convert many times you can pass a text file, or if you want to convert just one time you can pass it with the result immediately printed.
+For details regarding each way see the comments in the config.yml.

+On the other hand it is also possible to access the time conversion tool from within the Python interpreter (correct environment):

 .. code:: python